Why It’s So Good, How It’s Made, Coffee Farms To Visit & The 9 Best Brands

 Arabica, on the other hand, requires more precise conditions to flourish.
 This variety does best at the highest elevations because it needs plenty of shade, moisture, and a cooler subtropical climate to grow.
 It may be more vulnerable to damage, but if done right, the Arabica plant rewards you with a pleasantly fruity cup of coffee.

-Nearly all the coffee Nicaragua produces is 100% Arabica.
+Nearly all Nicaraguan coffee is 100% Arabica.
 Using the best coffee beans automatically lends almost every cup a strong foundation in quality, body, and flavor.

-Nicaragua is primed for growing the world’s best coffee thanks to its humid climate, volcanic soil, mountainous terrain, and ample Arabica varieties.
+Nicaragua is primed for growing some of the world’s best coffee thanks to its humid climate, volcanic soil, mountainous terrain, and ample Arabica varieties.

 Even better?
 Nicaraguan coffee is harvested with sustainability in mind.

 Sustainable Nicaraguan Coffee

 Nicaragua is a highly environmentally conscious country, and its coffee is no exception.